Countering the Problem of Falsified and Substandard Drugs

 Investment in drug manufacturing could improve drug quality in low- and middle-income countries, and development finance organizations are well positioned to make these investments.
 Changes to procurement practices could also help guarantee that honest manufacturers get the largest market share.
 Most of all, low- and middle-income countries need better regulatory systems.
 The first step to building these systems is developing a strategic plan for the agency improvement.
 Changes to the drug distribution system could protect the drugs supply.
 In the United States, licensing only wholesalers that meet National Association of Boards of Pharmacy accreditation standards would reduce the hazards of secondary wholesale, as would a congressionally mandated track-and-trace system.
 In developing countries, governments should use franchising, accreditation, low-interest loans, and task shifting to create an environment conducive to quality drug retail.
 There is also a need for sturdy and inexpensive detection technologies that can be used to detect fake medicines in the field.
 A WHO International Code of Practice on falsified and substandard drugs would facilitate international cooperation against falsified and substandard drugs.

 Gillian Buckley & Lawrence O. Gostin, Countering the Problem of Falsified and Substandard Drugs (Gillian Buckley & Lawrence O. Gostin eds., The National Academies Press 2013)

 Scholarly Commons Citation

 Buckley, Gillian J. and Gostin, Lawrence O., "Countering the Problem of Falsified and Substandard Drugs" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1189.
+1189.